Revelation 15-16. Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the Day of the Lord.

-Some of the words come from Jeremiah (Jer 10:1-16), who avers that because God created heaven and earth, it is folly to worship images.
+The three tenses of the song are a variation on ‘who is, who was and who is to come’.
+Some of the words come from Jeremiah (Jer 10:1-16), who avers that because God created heaven and earth, it is folly to worship wooden images.
 The redeemed of Judah rejoice, and amplify their sound with lyres (citharas – also 5:8, 14:2).
-It is an interim state, for when Christ returns, they will return, and then every knee will bow before Almighty God in worship (Ps 22:27, 65:2, 86:9, 102:22, Isa 2:3, 45:23, 66:18, 23, Jer 3:17, 16:19, Zeph 2:11, Zech 14:16).
-He is king of the nations.
-Once men understand that, they cannot but fear him and glorify him.
+It is an interim state, for when Christ returns, they will return with him.
+All the nations will make the journey to Mount Zion and bow the knee before the Almighty (Ps 22:27, 65:2, 86:9, 102:22, Isa 45:23, 66:18, 23, Jer 3:17, 16:19, Zeph 2:11, Zech 14:16).
+Once men understand that he, the Lord God, is king, they cannot but fear and glorify him.

 The seven seals, the seven trumpets and the seven bowls all have the same structure, 4 + 2 + 1.
 So do the seven days of creation.
 During the first four days God formed the environments of the earth, during the fifth and sixth he created the animals to live in them, and on the seventh he rested.
-The seven trumpets and the seven bowls of wrath describe the undoing of creation – this wonderful, beautiful world.
+The trumpets and bowls of wrath describe the undoing of creation – this wonderful, beautiful world.

-|Seven days of creation||Seven seals||Seven trumpets||Seven bowls of wrath|
+|7 days of creation||7 seals||7 trumpets||7 bowls of wrath|

 |1-4||Light, water, land, sun||Four horsemen||Land, sea, water, sun||Land, sea, water, sun|

-|5||Animals of air and water||Persecution||Demonic locusts torment||Pains and sores|
+|5||Animals of air and water||Persecution||Demonic locusts torment||Darkness|

 |6||Animals of the land||Day of vengeance||Demonic horses kill||Armageddon|